stakepile/validator-guide/omniflix-v0.8.0.md

 ```

 # Additional note
-Make sure to add the following config to config/app.toml right above the Telemetry config block.
-The location is important
+- Make sure to add the following config to config/app.toml right above the Telemetry config block.
+The location within the file when adding this config is important
-This needs to be added before the upgrade block height
+- This needs to be added before the upgrade block height
 ```bash
 iavl-disable-fastnode = false
 ```